RagePeanut/DeltaE/README.md

 # DeltaE - Quantify Color Difference
 CIE color difference algorithms in Dart.
-This is a port of zschuessler's JavaScript **DeltaE** library which you can check out here: https://github.com/zschuessler/DeltaE.
+This is a port of zschuessler's JavaScript **DeltaE** library.
+You can learn about the Delta E metric here: https://zschuessler.github.io/DeltaE/learn/.

 ## How to use it
 This package differs from the original JavaScript version in quite a few ways.
 You can compare the following code to the original library's *Use It*